I research and write about common home and finance topics that affect people's everyday lives.

 How to Handle A Neighbor Yelling at Your Child for Being on Their Lawn

-Although seeing your children happily playing on a lawn might make you feel good as a parent, it is likely causing anger and resentment if it is being done on another person's property.
-If one of your neighbors recently yelled at your child for being on their property, here is why and here is how to handle it.
+Although seeing your children happily playing on a lawn might make you feel good as a parent, it could be causing anger and resentment if it is being done on another person's property without their permission.
+If one of your neighbors recently yelled at your child for being on their property, here is why and how to handle it.

 Recognize you are teaching your children to ignore boundaries.

 - Always be aware of your effect on other people's rights.
 Many mothers and fathers have a permissive style of parenting.
 They do not want to tell their child a stern "no" for fear the kid will be upset or cry.
 Even if this dynamic works in your own home, being permissive with other people's property will eventually lead to trouble for your child.
 While you might have taught your child right from wrong in most cases, this is one you missed.

 Realize the property owner is within their rights for doing so.